agdamsbo/webResearch/inst/apps/data_analysis_modules/www/intro.md

 There are four simple steps to go through:

-1. Import data (a spreadsheet/file on your machine, direct export from a REDCap server, or a local file provided with a package)
+1. Import data (a spreadsheet/file on your machine, direct export from a REDCap server, or a local file provided with a package).

 2. An *optional* step of data modification (change variable classes and creating categorical variables (factors) from numeric or time data)